DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 * writing a personal statement
 * ways to research the [English education system](#learn-more-about-life-as-a-teacher-and-the-english-education-system)
 * preparing for your interview

-You can [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) in England leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
-When you have chosen your course, you can <a href="https://www.gov.uk/apply-for-teacher-training">apply for teacher training</a>.

-You can [search for courses where student or skilled worker visa sponsorship is available](https://www.gov.uk/find-postgraduate-teacher-training-courses).
-You can also search by location, teaching subject and age group, and for courses which pay a salary
-[Get a dedicated adviser](https://adviser-getintoteaching.education.gov.uk/) to learn about the different types of courses available.

 #### First apply for your training place, then apply for your visa